-Insurance experts recommend buying coverage that is equivalent to five to eight times your current income.
-It is prudent to contemplate the aforementioned inquiries in order to ascertain a more precise figure.
+- Insurance experts recommend buying coverage equivalent to five to eight times your current income.
+It is prudent to contemplate the aforementioned inquiries to ascertain a more precise figure.

 - Make sure you feel confident in the insurance agent and company.

 - Decide how much you need, for how long, and what you can afford to pay.

 - Learn what policies will provide what you need and pick the one that is best for you.